kalicialopez/mentorme/README.md

     uv sync

 ## Running and teesting locally

+    uv run manage.py migrate
+    uv run manage.py runserver

 ### Getting the postgis database up and going

 To run locally you'll need to have docker running on your machine.

-then in your teminal, navigate to the folder which containers this file and type the following
+then in your terminal, navigate to the folder which containers this file and type the following

     docker-compose up